 Hitachi submitted an initial design proposal for the reactor in January 2014 for review by the UK’s Environment Agency and the Office for Nuclear Regulation.

-By September that year, public consultations on the project had begun and continued through to 2016, with approval for the facility granted by the Planning Inspectorate in June 2018.
+By September that year, public consultations on the project had begun and continued through to 2016, with approval for the facility granted by the Planning Inspectorate in June this year.

-Despite policy historically being opposed to direct investment in nuclear power projects, the UK government reportedly pledging the same month it would underwrite billions of pounds in loans – effectively taking a public stake in the project.
+Despite policy historically being opposed to direct investment in nuclear power projects, the UK government intends to provide £5m for Wylfa Newydd.

-US engineering firm Bechtel was appointed to manage construction of the plant in August last year.
+US engineering firm Bechtel was appointed to manage construction of the plant in August this year.

-It has been involved in more than 150 nuclear power plant projects and under this contract the company had almost 200 employees embedded within Hitachi subsidiary Horizon Nuclear Power.
+It has been involved in more than 150 nuclear power plant projects and under this contract the company will have almost 200 employees embedded within Hitachi subsidiary Horizon Nuclear Power.

-Horizon Nuclear Power CEO Duncan Hawthorne said at the time: “This world-leading company brings a wealth of nuclear, engineering and construction expertise to complement our growing organisation and will help us.
+Horizon Nuclear Power CEO Duncan Hawthorne added: “This world-leading company brings a wealth of nuclear, engineering and construction expertise to complement our growing organisation and will help us.